-20. A Construction Certificate must be obtained before commencing building work.
+A Construction Certificate must be obtained before commencing building work.
 Building work means any physical activity involved in the construction of a building.
 This definition includes the installation of fire safety measures.

-Reason: To comply with the provisions of the Environmental Planning and Assessment Act.
+Reason: To comply with the provisions of the Environmental Planning and ason: To comply with the provisions of the Environmental Planning and Assessment Act.

-21. Sanitary facilities are to be provided at or in the vicinity of the work site in accordance with the WorkCover Authority of NSW, Code of Practice 'Amenities for Construction'.
+Sanitary facilities are to be provided at or in the vicinity of the work site in accordance with the WorkCover Authority of NSW, Code of Practice 'Amenities for Construction'.
 Each toilet must be connected to the sewer, septic or portable chemical toilet before work commences.

 Facilities are to be located so that they will not cause a nuisance.
 Reason: To ensure that sufficient and appropriate sanitary facilities are provided on the site.

-22. All demolition work must:

-- Be carried out in accordance with the requirements of Australian Standard AS2601 'The demolition of structures' and the Work Health and Safety Act and Regulations; and - b) Where asbestos is to be removed it must be done in accordance with the requirements of the WorkCover Authority of NSW and disposed of in accordance with requirements of the Department of Environment, Climate Change and Water.
+22. All demolition work must: Be carried out in accordance with the requirements of Australian Standard AS2601 a) 'The demolition of structures' and the Work Health and Safety Act and Regulations; and Where asbestos is to be removed it must be done in accordance with the b) requirements of the WorkCover Authority of NSW and disposed of in accordance with requirements of the Department of Environment, Climate Change and Water.
 Reason: To ensure that the demolition work is carried out safely.

-- 23. Where any loading, unloading or construction is to occur from a public place, Council's Infrastructure Services Division must be contacted to determine if any permits or traffic management plans are required to be obtained from Council before work commences.
-Reason: To protect the amenity of the area. - 24.
-A waste management plan must be prepared in accordance with Part 2.21 of Marrickville Development Control Plan 2011 Site Facilities and Waste Management and submitted to and accepted by the PCA before work commences.
-Reason: To ensure the appropriate disposal and reuse of waste generated on the - 25.
+23 Where any loading, unloading or construction is to occur from a public place, Council's Infrastructure Services Division must be contacted to determine if any permits or traffic management plans are required to be obtained from Council before work commences.
+To protect the amenity of the area.
+Reason: A waste management plan must be prepared in accordance with Part 2.21 of Marrickville 24.
+Development Control Plan 2011 - Site Facilities and Waste Management and submitted to and accepted by the PCA before work commences.
+To ensure the appropriate disposal and reuse of waste generated on the Reason: site.
 The site must be enclosed with suitable fencing to prohibit unauthorised access.
-The fencing must be erected as a barrier between the public place and any neighbouring property, before work commences.
+The 25 fencing must be erected as a barrier between the public place and any neighbouring property, before work commences.
 Enquiries for site fencing and hoardings in a public place, including the need for Council approval, can be made by contacting Council's Infrastructure Services Division.

-Reason: To secure the area of the site works maintaining public safety.

-- 26. A rigid and durable sign must be erected in a prominent position on the site, before work commences.
+To secure the area of the site works maintaining public safety.
+Reason: A rigid and durable sign must be erected in a prominent position on the site, before work 26. commences.
 The sign must be maintained at all times until all work has been completed.
-The sign is to include: - a) The name, address and telephone number of the PCA; - b) A telephone number on which Principal Contractor (if any) can be contacted outside working hours; and - c) A statement advising: 'Unauthorised Entry To The Work Site Is Prohibited'.
+The sign is to include: The name, address and telephone number of the PCA; a) A telephone number on which Principal Contractor (if any) can be contacted b) outside working hours: and c) A statement advising: 'Unauthorised Entry To The Work Site Is Prohibited'.